 Enter your name at Pilot 's name.
 You can change the name at any time.
 It is very important to set the correct Time of day and Date, as the telemetry data log files cannot be assigned unambiguously without that information.
 Please be sure to set the date and time of day.
-A later update will activate the internal GPS of the CORE, and at that time the clock will set itself automatically.

-• Language
+Language